16 Problem Solving & Modeling

 What is Brainstorming?

 A group of five to seven people is usually the most influential, with a mix of experienced and less experienced engineers.
 The moderator should be someone other than the chief or lead engineer or an engineer in management, and the group itself should select the moderator.
 The people in the group should come from several technical disciplines to foster and develop the most effective and productive brainstorming environment.
-The excellent ideas may ultimately flow from engineers who see an avenue of opportunity in a different discipline to their own, i.e., when they start looking at the problem with a fresh mind.
+Excellent ideas may ultimately flow from engineers who see an avenue of opportunity in a discipline different from their own, i.e., when they start looking at the problem with a fresh mind.
 Some of these ideas may be developed into a rational basis for engineering problem-solving, often following a new or innovative path that nobody else had considered previously.
 The basic idea is to get all participants to think “out of the box,” be creative and divert their attention away from using their “conventional wisdom” to solve problems.

 Brainstorming is usually very effective for solving complex engineering problems requiring multi-disciplinary engineering.
 The best ideas in a brainstorming session will often flow from the less experienced engineers, who are not so encumbered by conventional wisdom.
 Brainstorming is best conducted in an informal, relaxed environment away from the typical day-to-day work environment, often at a retreat location.
 Brainstorming can also be fun, an excellent environment for team building, and a way of getting to know other engineers outside one’s primary technical discipline or organization.
 It is not unusual for companies to work together on solving complex engineering problems in the aerospace field, and brainstorming sessions can foster more substantial inter-company dialog where everyone works more effectively together.